stacks-network/stacks-blockchain-docker/README.md

 Default password is easy to guess, and we do open a port to postgres locally.

-This password is defined in the file [./postgres/stacks-node-api.sql](https://github.com/blockstack/stacks-local-dev/blob/master/postgres/stacks-node-api.sql#L1)
+This password is defined in the file [`sample.env`](https://github.com/blockstack/stacks-local-dev/blob/mainnet/sample.env#L59)

-If you update this value to something other than `postgres`, you'll have to adjust the value in the [`.env`](https://github.com/blockstack/stacks-local-dev/blob/master/.env) file as well, as the API uses this:

 ```bash
 POSTGRES_PASSWORD=postgres